 MEMBER / "Joomla CUSTOM FIELDS group" / "Sociable PROFILES / ACL joomla any member / Common / Sociable profile Common /registered test1/ Gr-chJ1 /Sociable profile Gr-chJ1"/ Gr1,Access GR1 sociable test test2; Gr-chJ2 ;Sociable profile Gr-chJ2 / Gr2,Access GR2 sociable test ... testX / Gr-chJX / Sociable profile Gr-chJX / GrX,Access GRX sociable test

 Possibly later a member can join another newsgroup manually.

 corejoomla.com is not affiliated with or endorsed by the Joomla!
 Project or Open Source Matters.
-The Joomla! name and logo is used under a limited license granted by Open Source Matters the trademark holder in the United States and other countries.
+The Joomla! name, and logo are used under a limited license granted by Open Source Matters the trademark holder in the United States and other countries.